bkildow/osu_auth/README.md

 `bundle exec rake db:migrate`

+This will do the following:
+* set up the tables you need
-This will install the tables needed as well as create an initializer here: config/initializers/osu_auth.rb.
+* create an initializer here: config/initializers/osu_auth.rb for defining permissions
-This is where you can specify your permissions.
+* create an omniauth initializer
+* mount the engine at /admin

+## Routes

+This will mount at /admin, and give you a path to users (/admin/users) and roles (/admin/roles).

 ## Permissions